 Thorough Preparation Is Vital In Obtaining Specialized Driving Privileges

 Because the law gives judges broad discretion in granting privileges, it is critical that you have a well-prepared legal presentation in court to obtain the most favorable outcome.
-The trial attorneys at Allen Wellman McNew Harvey, LLP, are well-equipped to help you obtain specialized driving privileges under the new law.
+The trial attorneys at Allen Wellman Harvey Keyes Cooley, LLP, are well-equipped to help you obtain specialized driving privileges under the new law.
 We pride ourselves on our diligence in preparing every matter for court.

 Hardship licenses and probationary licenses have been replaced with specialized driving privileges.
 Indiana courts have the authority to grant these important privileges to a wider variety of people.
 Most drivers who have had their licenses suspended, including habitual traffic offenders, are eligible to ask a judge for specialized privileges.

 Courts may impose restrictions and conditions on a driver’s specialized privileges, such as restrictions on time and location of travel, or requiring that a driver have an ignition interlock device installed on his or her car.